Faculty | Primary

 Xiaoxi Zhang

-Xiaoxi Zhang joined Princeton Montessori School in 2014 and is a teacher in the Primary Program.
+Xiaoxi Zhang joined Princeton Montessori School in 2014 and is a conference teacher in the Primary Program.

 Xiaoxi loves working with primary aged children because of their excitement, earnestness, and their capacity to explore and learn about their surroundings.
 She brings her calmness, optimism, and bilingual talents to the community.

-Xiaoxi is the mother of two young children, and when not teaching, she likes to spend time with her family and friends.
+Xiaoxi is the mother of three young children, and when not teaching, she likes to spend time with her family and friends.
 She enjoys reading in the library, hiking, and traveling.

 Xiaoxi received a BA in Language Arts from Northwestern University, Xi’an, China, and a Masters of Science in Education from State University of New York (SUNY), majoring in Educational Administration and Policy Studies.
 She holds an American Montessori Society Early Childhood credential through the Princeton Center for Teacher Education (PCTE), NJ.